 - Birth defects, including lack of female reproductive organs

 - Chromosomal or hormonal abnormalities

-- Certain conditions, such as a thyroid disorder or pituitary tumor
+- Certain medical or hormonal conditions, such as a thyroid disorder or pituitary tumor

 - Medications, such as certain contraceptives

 - Absence of a menstrual period by age 16 years in a female, who has normal sexual development

 - Three or more missed periods in a row in a woman who has had regular periods

 - Have not had your first period and are aged 16 years or older

 Treatment will depend on what the cause is.
 Examples include:

 Weight-related amenorrhea may be completely relieved with: